 NEW 2015 LAS PAMPAS LODGE CATALOG IS HOT OFF THE PRESS!
 Published, Commercial Catalog

 This is one of my favorite shoots that I look forward to every year.
 The fishing is great, the scenery is superb and the local people are the salt of the Earth.
 It’s the people that bring me back year after year.
 The culture, spirit and tradition of the old world are still alive and well.

 Ol’ Henry got it right, but I’ve already knew it since a kid ….
 “Many men go fishing all of their lives without knowing that it is not fish they are after.” … But sometimes I get too busy and forget, that is until I visit the quieter parts of the World, where time stops and Mother Nature roams free.

 New women’s Patagonia waders are now available.
-I’m very happy able to work with Millie Paini throughout the year.
+I’m very happy to able to work with Millie Paini throughout the year.
 It’s really cool to see a company support woman’s anglers.
 The new folks might not remember but a long time ago, Millie was the poster woman for Patagonia women’s waders.
-Decade later, she still here, still fishing hard and still making products better for women.
-The “drop-down” has been in talks for many years mainly due to techniques used when fishing with men out of drift boats and flats boats, etc. I was excited to be able to work with film-maker Travis Lowe ( http://springcreekfilm.com/travis-lowe/ ) for Millie’s segment on the Henry’s Fork.
-The new 2014 Women’s waders and line up is made by angling women for angling women, ladies be sure to check it out.
+A decade later, she still here, still fishing hard and still making products better for women.
+The “drop-down” has been in talks for many years mainly due to techniques used when fishing with men out of drift boats and flats boats, etc. I was excited to be able to work with film-maker Travis Lowe for Millie’s segment on the Henry’s Fork.
+The new 2014 Women’s waders line up is made by angling women for angling women.